A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

-This paper refers to the algorithms of \cite{mehrotra2014cutting,Mitsos,FU2015184} to propose the cutting-surface consensus approach for solving the (\ref{DRCP}), which contains three nested selection structures.
+In this subsection, we propose a distributed cutting-surface consensus approach for solving the (\ref{DRCP}), which contains three nested selection structures.
 The pseudocode and graphic illustration of the algorithm are shown in Algorithm \ref{alg:DRCP} and Figure \ref{graphic_illustration}, respectively.